-Mexican Street Corn (Elote) This is hands down the best corn recipe for the summer.
-Mexican street corn is incredibly delicious and so easy to make.
-I will give you substitutes for the Cotija cheese as it’s extremely hard to find for me personally.
-This Mexican street corn is so incredibly delicious and will blow everyone away at your next barbecue or gathering.
-It is so creamy, tangy, and everything you want in a corn recipe, but more.
-I don’t know if this recipe is traditional by any means as I am not from Mexico but please do let me know in the comments if you are and how you make your Mexican street corn recipe as I love learning from you all.
-Elote is made with corn on the cob, slathered with mayonnaise, seasoned with chili powder and fresh lime juice, sprinkled all over with salty Cotija cheese and traditionally cilantro.
-It’s messy to eat, but so worth it.
-Elote is the perfect summertime side dish and a must on your table.
+Mexican Street Corn (Elote) is the best corn recipe for the summer.
+Mexican street corn is incredibly delicious, so easy to make, and a crowdpleaser for kids and adults.
+It will blow everyone away at your next barbecue or gathering.
+It is creamy, tangy, and a little sweet: everything you want in a corn recipe and more.
+I don’t know if this recipe is traditional by any means as I am not from Mexico but please do let me know in the comments how you make your Mexican street corn.
+I love learning from you all.

 Mexican Street Corn (Elote)